Bachelor of Arts

 Groups tracked across days of testing overlapped in mean response and variability in most testing measures, excluding distance traveled in the open field test.
 When mapping testing days over estrus phases, variation between groups was mostly similar across groups.
 In cases when variability fluctuated, it often fluctuated most on day 3 of estrous in intact females, when the coefficient of variation tended to decrease or increase compared to variation on other days.
 However, significant fluctuations occurred across faux estrous cycle days in some male and ovariectomized female tests, suggesting that a larger sample size is needed to definitively claim whether the estrous cycle was controlling variability on this day, and not random variation.

 Moshofsky, Kathleen Jane, "The role of sex and ovarian cycles in rodent behavioral and physiological variability" (2017).
-Theses, Dissertations, and Projects.
-1844.
+Honors Project, Smith College, Northampton, MA.